 By Johnny Chan · UI/UX Designer, Hong Kong

-A practical pre-handoff list — spacing, states, edge cases, and tokens — so engineering can build your UI without guesswork or Slack archaeology.
+A pre-handoff checklist for states, overflow, tokens, and breakpoints so engineering and AI agents build UI without Slack archaeology.

 States and edge cases

-- Default, hover, focus, disabled, loading, empty, and error for interactive elements.
+- Default, hover, focus, disabled, loading, empty, and error on interactive elements.

-- Long text overflow — names, titles, and dynamic content.
+- Long text overflow on names, titles, and dynamic descriptions.

-- Minimum and maximum content (one line vs. three lines of description).
+- Minimum and maximum content: one line vs three lines of body copy.

 Document grid, breakpoints, and whether spacing is fixed or fluid.
-If you use a 4px or 8px scale, say so explicitly.
-Developers should not reverse-engineer padding from screenshots.
+State your base unit (4px or 8px).
+Developers and coding agents should not reverse-engineer padding from screenshots.

 Tokens over one-off styles

-Map colors, type, and radius to named variables in Figma.
-When tokens match code (or a shared doc), drift between design and production drops sharply.
+Map color, type, and radius to Figma variables that match code names.
+When tokens align, drift between design and production drops.
+Agent-generated PRs need fewer visual fixes.

 Let's work together